 Initial Ranging is categorized as initial ranging between CPEs and MR-BS, relay initial ranging between CPEs and MR-BS from relaying on the centralized scheduling R-CPE, and local initial ranging between CPEs and the distributed scheduling R-CPE.

 The WRAN PHY specifies a ranging subchannel and a set of special pseudo-noise ranging codes.
-Initial ranging is performed at initial ranging subchannel in an AZ, relayi ranging is performed at relay initial ranging subchannel in a CRZ, and local initial ranging is performed at local initial ranging subchannel in a DRZ.
+Initial ranging is performed by using initial ranging codes at initial ranging subchannel in an AZ, relay initial ranging is performed by using CRZ inital ranging codes at relay initial ranging subchannel in a CRZ, and local initial ranging is performed by DRZ initial ranging codes at local initial ranging subchannel in a DRZ.

-Subsets of codes shall be allocated in the UCD channel encoding for initial ranging, periodic ranging requests, and BRs so that the MR-BS can determine the purpose of the received code by the subset to which the code belongs.
+Subsets of codes shall be allocated in the UCD channel encoding for initial ranging, periodic ranging requests, and BRs so that the BS/MR-BS can determine the purpose of the received code by the subset to which the code belongs.
 CPEs that wish to perform one of the aforementioned operations shall select, with equal probability, one of the codes of the appropriate subset, modulate it onto the ranging subchannel, and subsequently transmit in the ranging slot selected with equal probability from the available ranging slots on the upstream subframe.
 A CPE shall select one Ranging Slot from all available ranging slots in the upstream frame using a uniform random process.
 Details on the modulation and ranging codes are specified in 9.9.2.
 Following initial ranging, periodic ranging allows the CPE to adjust transmission parameters so that it can maintain upstream communications with the MR-BS.

 The following subclauses summarize the general algorithm for initial ranging and periodic ranging.